John Brazier

 John William Brazier (23 September 1842 – 20 August 1930) was a malacologist from Australia.

 Early life

 He was born to Captain John Brazier and his wife Mary nee McMillan.
 His father commanded whaling vessels out of Sydney, Australia, and during his voyages he collected sea shells as a hobby.
-His son, John junior, accompanied him to sea on at least one of those voyages and he too became interested in collecting sea shells.
+His son, John, accompanied him to sea on at least one of those voyages and he too became interested in collecting sea shells.